By Paula Wright

 In my research, I interrogate orthodox feminist concepts, such as patriarchy, objectification, gender power differentials, mating systems and psychosexual differences using humour and evolutionary explanatory models such as sexual selection, parental investment theory, mutual mate choice, female choice, signalling theory and perhaps most importantly intrasexual competition.
-History shows us that whenever our species has ever attempted to take control of … Read More
+History shows us that whenever our species has ever attempted to take … Read More

 Let’s look at both monogamy and commitment with fresh eyes and consider five reasons to question both cultural ideas.

 Let’s not oversimplify the deceit exemplified by Ashley Madison.
 Widespread cheating suggests sexual impulses exist beyond monogamy.